 When the customer reports a change in Then the change may affect SOC-related expenses The customer's SOC when the customer receives: ALTCS; or FTW-ALTCS and lives in a long term care medical facility.
 Work-related expenses: The customer's income eligibility or premium amount when the customer Blind Work Expenses; or receives: Impairment Related Work Experiences • SSI-MAO; MSP; or • FTW.
-Adjustments to Gross Income: The customer's KidsCare premium amount or income eligibility when the customer Educator expenses; qualifies for any of the following MA programs:
+Adjustments to Gross Income: The customer's KidsCare premium amount or income eligibility when the customer Educator expenses; qualifies for any of the following MA programs: Certain business expenses of reservists, performing artists and fee- • Adult;

-- Certain business expenses of reservists, performing artists and feebasis government officials;
+basis government officials; • Caretaker Relative;

-- Health savings account deduction;
+• Health savings account deduction; • Pregnant Woman;

-- Moving expenses for members of the Armed Forces who move as a result of military orders;
+• Moving expenses for members of the Armed Forces who move as a result of • Child; or

-- Deductible part of self-employment tax:
+military orders; • KidsCare.

-- Self-employed SEP, SIMPLE and qualified plans;
+• Deductible part of self-employment tax;

-- Self-employed health insurance deductions;
+• Self-employed SEP, SIMPLE and qualified plans;

-- Penalty on early withdrawal of savings;
+• Self-employed health insurance deductions;

-- Alimony paid;
+• Penalty on early withdrawal of savings;

-- IRA deduction;
+• Alimony paid; when the spousal support agreement was created before 12/31/2018 and has not been modified since that date to add the provisions of the Tax Cuts and Jobs Act of 2017;

-- Student loan interest deduction; and
+• IRA deduction;

-- Domestic production activities deduction.
+• Student loan interest deduction.